juanmirod/chatgpt_cli/README.md

 - [x] Publish a conversation as a gist or somewhere else
 - [x] Add a system message with the number of tokens ~left before reaching the limit~ in this conversation
 - [x] Updated image generator to use DALLE3
+- [x] Updated OpenAI sdk and gpt4-turbo

 ## I'm working on...

-- [ ] Update OpenAI sdk and gpt4-turbo
+- [ ] Add the TTS from OpenAI besides Google so the user can chose which one to use in the conversation config

 ## Possible next features, cool things that I would like...

 - [ ] Stand-alone dalle3 interface that works more like ChatGPT
-- [ ] Add the TTS from OpenAI besides Google so the user can chose which one to use in the conversation config
 - [ ] Add a web interface and an API to interact with the conversation manager or the agent directly
 - [ ] Load a history file to continue a conversation
 - [ ] Using API functions instead of prompt actions